evandrosouza89/py-snake/README.md

 # How to compile and run:

+In order to run the game first you'll have to train and export a CNN model using [model_trainer.py](model/model_trainer.py) class.

-A pre-trained CNN model is already in place, but if you want to fine tune and build your own CNN model, check [model_trainer.py](model/model_trainer.py) class, apply your changes and run it.
+A pre-configured CNN model is already in place ready to be trained, but if you want to  fine tune and build your own CNN model, check for CNN hyperparameters in [model_trainer.py](model/model_trainer.py) class, apply your changes and run it.
 It will generate a custom CNN model in **model/model_output** folder.
 This exported CNN model will be used by the game.

-The main class of the game is [main.py](__main__.py), run it, wait for thing to initialize and shout a direction command.
+The main class of the game is [main.py](__main__.py), run it, wait for the game screen to initialize and shout a direction command in your microphone.